indutny/blog/posts/c.cpp-in-node.md

 ## Structure of C++ files

-But how does the C++ provide this classes to the JavaScript?
+But how does the C++ provide this classes to JavaScript?

-Each binding has `NODE_MODULE_CONTEXT_AWARE_BUILTIN` macro that registers it in the `node.cc`.
+Each binding has a `NODE_MODULE_CONTEXT_AWARE_BUILTIN` macro that registers it in the `node.cc`.
 This has the same effect as following JavaScript snippet:

 ```javascript
 modules[moduleName] = {